yvan674/local-openelm/README.md

 # local-openelm
-Learning how to deploy a local elm
+Learning how to deploy a local LLM using Apple's OpenELM